-As CMMC Final Rule approaches, one of the most common concerns defense contractors have is the cost of achieving compliance.
-CMMC will step up enforcement of the 110 NIST 800-171 controls, making compliance a prerequisite for continued work with the Department of Defense (DoD).
-In order to achieve certification, defense contractors will need to budget for the implementation of new technologies, training, protocols, and assessments.
+The CMMC rule (48 CFR) is set to take effect with contract requirements beginning as early as October 2025.
+One of the most common concerns defense contractors have is the cost of achieving compliance.
+CMMC will step up enforcement of the 110 NIST SP 800-171 controls, making certification a prerequisite for continued work with the Department of Defense (DoD).
+To achieve certification, defense contractors will need to budget for the implementation of new technologies, training, protocols, and assessments.
 These costs can add up fast.

 Fortunately, there is a way to significantly reduce the cost of achieving compliance: a CMMC enclave.
 Creating a CMMC enclave allows companies to deploy the tech and resources required to protect CUI for only the part of the organization that must handle sensitive data.
 This saves time and money, making it an ideal solution for budget-conscious small- to medium-sized contractors.

-The CyberAB’s CMMC Assessment Process (CAP) defines an enclave as “a set of system resources that operate with the same security domain and that share the protection of a single, common, and continuous security perimeter.
-A segmentation of an organization’s network or data that is intended to ‘wall off’ that network or database from all other networks or systems.”
+The CyberAB’s CMMC Assessment Process (CAP) defines an enclave as “a set of system resources that operate within the same security domain and that share the protection of a single, common, and continuous security perimeter.”
+In effect, an enclave segments your network to ‘wall off’ CUI systems from all other networks.

-In simpler terms, you can think of an enclave as a closed room within a house.
-The house represents the entirety of your organization, but the closed room is the only part of the house where you keep CUI.
-Thus the closed room is the only part of the house that must meet all of the CMMC compliance requirements.
+Think of an enclave as a closed room within a house.
+The house represents your entire organization.
+The closed room is where you keep CUI.
+Only that room must meet the CMMC compliance requirements.

-As mentioned above, creating a CMMC enclave can save you a lot of money.
-An enclave means a smaller compliance footprint, leaving you with fewer endpoints to protect and assess.
-This reduces your technology costs, as well as the time required for implementation.
+- Fewer Costs: As mentioned above, creating a CMMC enclave can save you money.
+An enclave means a smaller compliance footprint, leaving you with fewer endpoints you’ll need to spend money on to protect and assess.

 By reducing the scope of assessment, enclaves make achieving compliance a faster, cheaper, easier process.

-Creating an enclave doesn’t need to be complicated.
+Creating a secure CMMC enclave doesn’t need to be complicated.
 Here’s a step-by-step guide to help you get started.

 The first step in creating a CMMC enclave is to find out where CUI currently lives in your system and who has access to it.
 If your answer is that it’s everywhere and everyone on your team can access it, you need to seriously consider who must handle CUI as an essential component of their job.